Blasman/Windows-Firewall-Spam-Blocker/README.md

 # Windows Firewall Spam Blocker

-A GUI application that will reveal the first detected IP address that sends/receives a user-defined number of network packets for a user-defined protocol and port number.
+A GUI application that will reveal the first detected remote IP address that sends/receives a user-defined number of network packets for a user-defined protocol and port number.
 In addition, it gives the option to block the IP address in Windows Firewall by setting both inbound and outbound traffic rules.

 ## Limitations